Quarter Pounder statue

-A statue of a Quarter Pounder stands outside a McDonald's restaurant in Rapid City, South Dakota, United States.
-The statue was erected in 2020.
+A statue of a Quarter Pounder With Cheese stands outside a McDonald's restaurant in Rapid City, South Dakota, United States.
+The statue was erected in 2020 in honor of the 50th anniversary of the Quarter Pounder, and a McDonald's representative said Rapid City was selected for "having the most Quarter Pounder with Cheese fans per capita".

 History

 In February 2020, in honor of the 50th anniversary of the Quarter Pounder being introduced at McDonald's, the fast food chain created the Quarter Pounder Fan Club and began selling merchandise based on the burger, including Quarter Pounder-scented candles, t-shirts, and stickers.
 Additionally, the company announced that one city in the United States would be home to a bronze statue of the burger.
 Ultimately, Rapid City, South Dakota was chosen as the site for this monument, beating other contending cities in Hawaii, North Dakota, and Wyoming.
 According to a McDonald's representative, the city was chosen because it had "the most Quarter Pounder with Cheese fans per capita".
 Additionally, Rapid City is known for its several monuments.
-City council member Darla Drew unveiled the statue on February 26, 2020 (Ash Wednesday) outside the McDonald's located along Cheyenne Boulevard, near Interstate 90.
+City council member Darla Drew unveiled the statue on February 26, 2020 (Ash Wednesday) outside the McDonald's located along Cheyenne Boulevard, near Interstate 90 in South Dakota.
 This particular McDonald's was chosen due to its large parking lot and closeness to the Interstate.
 As part of the dedication ceremony, 500 Quarter Pounders were given away for free at the location.

 The statue was designed by Utah-based sculptor Raymond Gibby, while the pedestal was created by Bott Monument of Riverton, Wyoming.
 The monument took over 1,800 hours to create.